AFFogarty/Niccolo/README.md

 # Niccolo

-Niccolo is an easy-to-use orchestration framework for [.Net Applications in Apache Spark](https://github.com/dotnet/spark).
-Niccolo makes it quick and easy to write .Net applications and submit them to Apache Spark clusters.
+Niccolo is an easy-to-use orchestration framework for [.NET for Apache Spark](https://github.com/dotnet/spark) applications.
+Niccolo makes it quick and easy to write .NET applications and submit them to Apache Spark clusters.

 ## Use cases